 Monthly Cost of Living for our family of five in Cuenca Ecuador!

-UPDATE December 2015: We thought that after living here for 4.5 years we'd bring you an update on our cost of living for a family of five.
+UPDATE January 2016: We thought that after living here for 4.5 years we'd bring you an update on our cost of living for our family of five.
 Is it still the same?
-Go ahead and take a look at our monthly expenses, and then at the bottom of the article we'll leave you with our update.
-This article has been updated in March 2016!
+Go ahead and take a look at our monthly expenses and at the bottom of the article we'll have another update.

 Water and Electric: was $30 then $70 and now it's $100

 Cell phone: $10